Skip to main content

 essential oils jars with flowers

-Step 1: If you are looking for a quick way to get started, we recommend buying orange, cedarwood, eucalyptus, and tea tree oils at your local grocery store or online and combine them in equal proportions in a water spray bottle.
+If you are looking for a quick way to get started, we recommend buying orange, cedarwood, eucalyptus, and tea tree oils locally or online and combine them in equal proportions in spray bottle with water.

 Young girl in vegetable garden

-You can also create powerful mixtures that can keep your garden and produce patch free of harm while nourishing their roots.
+You can also create powerful essential oil insecticide mixtures that can keep your garden thriving naturally and produce that's free of both pests and harmful chemicals.

-The DIY Network suggests compost tea.
-It’s a great way to add beneficial nutrients and microorganisms to your plants.
-It helps keep disease away and works as a light fertilizer.
-It’s basically water used to steep compost for a long time.
-You can get it at garden supply stores, online, or you can make your own at home.
+The DIY Network suggests compost tea for keeping disease and fungi at bay and adding beneficial nutrients and microorganisms to your plants.
+It’s basically water used to steep compost for a long time, and while you can get it at garden supply stores or online, you can also make your own at home.
+Follow these steps for the DIY method.

-Step 2: Let it soak and rest in a deep bucket of water for a week.
+Step 2: Let the compost soak and rest in a deep bucket of water for a week.

-Step 3: Stir it once or twice a day.
+Step 3: Stir the compost once or twice a day.

 Keep your garden and home thriving and protect your family from bites and stinging insects with an all-natural alternative.
 Creating an insecticide from essential oil is a great project to do at home.
 It is fun to make and will leave that deliciously fresh citrus smell all around while keeping bugs and pests away.